-Immersive Reader in Microsoft Edge simplifies a web page layout, removes clutter, and lets you customize your reading experience in Windows 10 and Windows 11.
-In this article, we’ll also introduce some amazing learning and accessibility tools in Microsoft Edge Immersive Reader to help improve reading comprehension and enhance learning.
-Immersive Reader is designed to meet the needs of readers with with dyslexia and dysgraphia or anyone who wants to make reading on their device easier.
+Immersive Reader in Microsoft Edge simplifies web page layouts, removes clutter, and helps you customize your reading experience in Windows 10 and Windows 11.
+There are also many amazing learning and accessibility tools within Microsoft Edge Immersive Reader that can help improve reading comprehension and enhance learning.

-To enter reading mode, go to the website you want to read in Microsoft Edge and select Enter Immersive Reader in the address bar or use the keyboard shortcut F9.
+To enter Reader Mode, use Microsoft Edge to visit a website you want to read.
+Select Enter Immersive Reader in the address bar or use the keyboard shortcut F9.

-To exit Immersive reader, click Exit Immersive Reader in the address bar or use the keyboard shortcut F9.
+To exit Immersive reader, select Exit Immersive Reader in the address bar or use the keyboard shortcut F9.

-For more information, go to Enter Reading view with Immersive Reader in Microsoft Edge.
+For more information, visit Enter Reading view with Immersive Reader in Microsoft Edge.

 Read Aloud in Microsoft Edge

-Read Aloud is a simple, but powerful tool that reads the text of a web page out loud.
+Read Aloud is a simple but powerful tool that reads the text of a web page audibly.

 To begin, select Read Aloud from the Immersive Reader toolbar.
 A ribbon toolbar appears at the top of the page after you start Read Aloud.
-The toolbar includes the Play button, buttons to skip to the next or previous paragraph, and a button to adjust your Voice options.
-Voice options allow you to select from different Microsoft voices as well as change the speed of the reader.
+The toolbar includes buttons to play audio, skip to the next or previous paragraph, and adjust Voice options.
+Voice options allow you to change the reader's voice and slow down or speed up their reading pace.

 To stop listening, select the Pause button or the X to close Read aloud.

-Tip: Another way to access Read Aloud is to select Settings and more , and then select Read Aloud.
+Tip: Another way to access Read Aloud is to select Settings and more > Read Aloud.

 Text preferences in Immersive Reader

-You can choose a variety of text and color options using Text size, Text spacing, and Page themes to enhance your reading experience in Immersive Reader.
+Choose from a wide variety of text and color options such as Text size, Text spacing, and Page themes to enhance your experience in Immersive Reader.

 Text size: Under the label Text size, move the slider right to make the text larger; move it left to make the text smaller.

-Text spacing: Turn on Text spacing to increase the spacing between lines of text.
+Text spacing: Turn on Text spacing to increase spacing between lines of text.

-Page themes: Choose a page theme to reduce visual distraction.
-There are a variety of color options, including themes inspired by Irlen Spectral Filters for people who suffer from Irlen Syndrome.
-Click More themes to view all the available themes.
+Page themes: Choose from a variety of page themes and color options, including themes inspired by Irlen Spectral Filters for people with Irlen Syndrome.
+Select More themes to view all available themes.

 Grammar tools in Immersive Reader

-Grammar tools assist reading comprehension by breaking words into syllables and highlighting nouns, verbs, and adjectives.
+Grammar tools help improve reading comprehension by splitting words into syllables and highlighting nouns, verbs, and adjectives.

 To open Grammar tools, select Grammar tools from the Immersive Reader toolbar.

-Syl·la·bles: Turn on Syl·la·bles to divide words by showing small dots between the syllables.
+Syl·la·bles: Turn on Syl·la·bles to divide words by showing small dots between syllables.

 Parts of speech: Under Parts of speech, turn on Nouns, Verbs, Adjectives, or Adverbs to highlight every noun, verb, adjective, or adverb on the page in a color that corresponds to the color of the label.
-You can customize the highlight colors and show the labels inline by turning on Show labels.
+Customize highlight colors and show labels inline by turning on Show labels.

 Reading preferences in Immersive Reader

-In Reading preferences, you can turn on tools like Line focus to focus on reading one, three or five lines at a time, Picture dictionary to see a picture meaning of a word, or Translate to change the language of the text.
+In Reading preferences, you can turn on tools like Line focus to focus on reading one, three or five lines at a time, Picture dictionary to see a visual representation of a word, or Translate to change the language of the text.

 Line focus: Line focus narrows the focus of your reading to one, three, or five lines in Immersive Reader.
 When just a portion of text highlighted, content is easier to read and comprehend.